davideicardi/shelf-dependency/README.md

     npm install shelf-dependency --save

-Now imagine that you the following application structure:
+Now imagine that you have the following application structure:

 ```
 - index.js